grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/migrate-from-grafana-e2e.md

 ### Step 1: Installing Playwright

 The `@grafana/plugin-e2e` tool extends Playwright APIs, so you need to have `@playwright/test` with a minimum version of 1.41.2 installed as a dev dependency in the `package.json` file of your plugin.
 Refer to the [Playwright documentation](https://playwright.dev/docs/intro#installing-playwright) for instruction on how to install.
 Make sure you can run the example tests that were generated during the installation.
-If the example tests ran successfully, you may go ahead and delete as they won't be needed anymore.
+If the example tests ran successfully, you may go ahead and delete them as they won't be needed anymore.

 ### Step 2: Installing `@grafana/plugin-e2e`